threefoldtech/tfgrid-sdk-go/mass-deployer/README.md

 | Mount | disk mount point | path to mountpoint |

 > **Notes:**
+>
+>> All storage resources are expected to be in GB.
+>
+>> In case of YAML input, floating point portion of int values will be ignored.
+>
-> Ensure that memory precision does not exceed 0.001, any value greater than this threshold will be disregarded.
+>> Ensure that memory precision does not exceed 0.001, any value greater than this threshold will be disregarded.
-> In case of YAML input, floating point portion of int values will be ignored.

 ## Usage